SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 files", then you will need to fork the dependency so that your modifications are clear.

 > **Note**
-> If you have never forked in git before, a fork is basically a copy of a library that
+> If you have never forked on GitHub before, a fork is basically a copy of a library that
 > maintains the original's history.
 This means that any changes you commit in your fork
 > will show up as changes against the original.
 We can even update these changes as the
 > original changes!